pi-tau/playing-with-RL-models/docs/ppo.md

 more efficient data collection.

 After the rollout phase is over the experiences are stored in the following
-$NxT$ tensors: `observations`, `actions`, `rewards`, `done`.
+$N \times T$ tensors: `observations`, `actions`, `rewards`, `done`.
 The `done` tensor provides information whether each of the observations is a terminal state for the environment, i.e. whether the environment was terminated or truncated at that step.
 Note that each fixed-length segment could contain multiple episodes that are concatenated one after another.
 An example tensor of observations is:
 ```python3